m4rcingsxr/algorithms-data-structures/README.md

 # :boom: data-structures & algorithms :boom:
-:star:Data Structures:star: are the programmatic way of storing data so that data can be used efficiently. :star:Algorithm:star: :star:is a step-by-step procedure, which defines a set of instructions to be executed in a certain order to get the desired output.
+Data Structures are the programmatic way of storing data so that data can be used efficiently.
+Algorithm is a step-by-step procedure, which defines a set of instructions to be executed in a certain order to get the desired output.
 # Contributing
 This repository is open for contributing.
 You can add new or improve already existing algorithm.
 I would appreciate if you check out [CONTRIBUTING.md](docs/CONTRIBUTING.md) file before creating pull request.
 Thanks for Your time. :blush:
 # Running algorithm